 AML measures for non-face-to-face customers: Combatting money laundering threats

-The task of onboarding a remote customer is full of challenges, and here is the article that provides insights on implementing appropriate AML measures for non-face-to-face (NFTF) customers.
+The task of onboarding a remote customer is full of challenges, and this blog attempts to provide insights on implementing appropriate AML measures while onboarding and continuing business relationship with NFTF customers.

 Ready to fight money laundering threats posed by non-face-to-face customers?